-DAT still operates the world’s largest load board network, with users posting more than 141 million loads and trucks annually.
-(Update: DAT hosted 179 million load and truck posts in 2017.)
-Subscribers also get access to tools that show the current spot market freight rates on each lane, plus maps that depict demand and truckload capacity by key market area or state.
+DAT still operates the world’s best load board network, and subscribers also get access to tools that show the average spot market freight rates paid on each lane, plus maps that show truckload supply and demand across North America.

 Learn more about DAT Load Boards: